peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.colorToLinear'></a>
 ### (static) H3DU.MathUtil.colorToLinear(srgb)

-Converts a color from companded sRGB to linear sRGB using the sRGB transfer function, and returns a new vector with the result.
+Converts a color from encoded sRGB to linear sRGB using the sRGB transfer function, and returns a new vector with the result.

 Linear RGB is linear because of its linear relationship of light emitted